French Citizenship by Marriage

 What the Prefecture Cannot Do (and What They Can)

-Because the marriage declaration is a right, the prefecture has limited grounds to oppose:
+Because the marriage declaration is a right, the prefecture has limited grounds for refusal or opposition:

 They cannot oppose simply because:

-However, the assimilation interview still takes place.
+However, the Government may oppose for indignity or a non-linguistic lack of assimilation under Article 21-4 of the Code civil.
+The assimilation interview still takes place.
 If the agent suspects the marriage is one of convenience based on your answers, or if there are inconsistencies between your statements and your spouse's statements, the prefecture can launch a deeper investigation and delay the process by 6-12 months.

 Timeline and Costs

 The marriage declaration process typically takes 12 to 18 months from filing to registration, shorter than the decree pathway because there is no ministerial review in Nantes for straightforward cases.
-The prefecture has 12 months to respond (or one year from recepisse).
+The administration has one year to refuse registration; a government opposition procedure can apply within the two-year period provided by law.

 Costs are identical to the decree pathway: 255 euros for the fiscal stamp, 150-250 euros for language certification, approximately 70 euros for the civic exam, and 200-500 euros for sworn translations depending on your country of origin and family size.